Facilities Overview

 Rose M. Singer Center (RMSC)

-Opened in June 1988, RMSC is a 800-bed facility for female detainees and sentenced women in custody.
+Opened in June 1988, RMSC is an 800-bed facility for female detainees and sentenced women in custody.
 Subsequent additional modular housing was added.
 In 1985, the Department’s first nursery was born, featuring a 25-bed baby nursery.
 RMSC was named after an original member of the New York City Board of Correction.

-West Facility – Communicable Disease Unit (WF)
+West Facility (WF)

-Opened in the fall of 1991, WF was constructed of ‘Sprungs’ - rigid aluminum-framed structures covered by a heavy-duty plastic fabric.
+Opened in the fall of 1991, WF was constructed of ‘sprungs’ - rigid aluminum-framed structures covered by a heavy-duty plastic fabric.
 The facility includes single-cell units, some of which make up the Department's Communicable Disease Unit (CDU).
 Other cells house detainees separate and apart from the CDU.

 Hospital Units